sedwards2009/extraterm/docs/extensions_your_first_extension.md

 # Your First Extension

-This guide runs through the work flow for a creating a very simple extension which adds a command to the command palette for typing in the current date and time.
+This guide runs through the process of creating a very simple extension which adds a command to the command palette.
+Executing this command will typing in the current date and time into the active terminal tab.

 Some familiarity with "node", "npm"/"yarn", and the command line is assumed.